Why I Dig This Guy (the circled one)

 They didn’t deserve grace.
 No one does.

 But we get it anyway.

-The second thing we know about this man is that he was about to die.
-He wasn’t going to get a second chance to live the right kind of life, whatever that is.
+The second thing we know about the circled man is that he was about to die.
+He wasn’t going to get a second chance to live the “right” kind of life, whatever that is.
 It was over.

-There would be no further chances to score favors with God (an absurd idea that will never die).
+There would be no further chances to score favors with God, an absurd idea that the book of Job invalidates, but that refuses to die.
 But with absolutely nothing to go on but his one simple request, barely an expression of faith, Jesus extended grace.

 So what does this mean?

 It means that in God’s economy of abundance there is always, always, always an opportunity to be redeemed.
 It is never, never, never too late.

 That is why I am against the death penalty and do not understand why more Bible thumpers don’t feel the same.
 It is never too late for a change of heart, no matter how “bad” we may deem a person.

 In God’s economy, a person is still worth something, nay more than that, he or she is worth…everything.
 So this guy ~ this nameless soon-to-be-dead guy who the world considered a worthless throwaway ~ why that guy is me, and maybe you too.

 So the next time you feel discouraged or worthless, remember this guy…the one with no name.